guildai/guildai/guild/tests/guildfiles.md

     ... """)

     >>> log.print_all()
-    WARNING: target-path and path both specified for resource :foo
+    WARNING: target-path and path both specified for resource foo
     - using target-path

 ### Unrecognized Source Attrs